-i.
 Interest rate risk

-The Scheme is exposed to interest rate risk on the commercial bill facility, which is currently subject to variable interest rates.
-The Scheme has historically managed its interest rate risk by utilising an interest rate swap derivative, however upon expiry on 8 September 2022, the derivative was not renewed.
+Exposure to interest rate risk on the Scheme's commercial bill facility is limited as the variable interest rate of the facility is fixed for five years and the line fee is fixed for three years.
 Any fair value movements in the Scheme's interest rate swap derivative as a result of underlying interest rate changes and other market factors are non-cash movements that do not impact the operations of the Scheme.